Submit Article

 How Did the Court Analyse the Issues?

-On the first issue, the court noted that the present case is different from the cases cited by the appellant (Shih Ching Chia and WJG v WJH), where the dissipation occurred during or shortly before the divorce proceedings.
-In this case, the transfer of shares took place eight years before the divorce proceedings commenced, and the parties continued to function as a married couple for several years after the transfer.
+"The present case is different from Shih Ching Chia and WJG v WJH.
+In those cases, the dissipation occurred during or shortly before the divorce proceedings.
+In the present case, the transfer of shares took place eight years before the divorce proceedings commenced, and the parties continued to function as a married couple for several years after the transfer."

 What Was the Outcome?